g0v/twstat/README.md

 Synopsis
 ========

-Once can read PC-AXIS files (*.px) with npm "px" packages, either server or client side.
+One can read PC-AXIS files (*.px) with npm "px" packages, either in server or client side.
 Check [PX npm page](http://npmjs.org/package/px) for more detail.

 Server Side
 --------

+do a `npm install px` command (for installing px) and then:

         var Px = require("px");
         var fs = require("fs");